MAGIC-FYP/MAGIC---FYP/docs/index.md

         Graveyard.get_surface_from_gy_coord(coord, surface_size=[60, 40])
             Inputs: coord: (int, int), optional surface_size: [int, int]
             Outputs: (x, y)
             Purpose: Converts grid (col, row) into pixel/surface position for rendering on a 2D interface.
+Can help with debugging

         Graveyard.pre_loaded_graveyard(fen)
             Inputs: fen: str
             Outputs: None
-            Purpose: Parses a FEN string, determines which pieces have been captured, and places them in the graveyard.
+            Purpose: Goes through a given FEN string and determines which pieces have been captured, and places them in the graveyard.

-    preLoadedGraveyard()
+    generate_graveyard_coordinates():
         Inputs: None
-        Outputs: int (always returns 0)
+        Outputs: None
-        Purpose: Placeholder; doesn’t currently do anything useful.
-May be legacy or stub function.
+        Purpose: The function will automatically assign the GY locations for all pieces.
+This will be used by the gantry.